 Waiting Is Not an Option

-Even if finances are tight, if there is a substance use disorder in the family, it is not an option to postpone treatment.
+When someone you love suffers from a substance use disorder in the family, don’t let finances keep you from getting help.
 Every day spent actively using drugs and alcohol can result in more emotional and physical harm.
-Immediate treatment is recommended.
-If you are unsure about how to begin to navigate the financial aspect of rehab, contact us today to speak with a counselor about your options.
+If you are unsure about how to begin to navigate the financial aspect of rehab, contact us today at to speak with an admissions navigator about your options.